awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 **To create a parallel query cluster with the AWS CLI**

 1. Check which combinations of Aurora MySQL version, AWS instance class, AWS Region, Availability Zone, and so on, are available for parallel query clusters\.
 To do so, use the `aws rds describe-orderable-db-instance-options` command, which produces output in JSON format\.
-The following code example shows how\.
+The following code example shows how to check which combinations are available for parallel query clusters in a specified AWS Region\.

+    `aws rds describe-orderable-db-instance-options --engine aurora --query 'OrderableDBInstanceOptions[?contains(SupportedEngineModes,`parallelquery`)==`true`].{Engine:Engine,EngineVersion:EngineVersion,SupportedEngineModes:SupportedEngineModes,DBInstanceClass:DBInstanceClass}' --region us-east-1`

+    The preceding command produces output similar to the following:

    ```
-   # See all choices for all AWS Regions.
-   aws rds describe-orderable-db-instance-options --engine aurora --engine-mode parallelquery

-   # See choices only for a particular AWS Region.
-   aws rds describe-orderable-db-instance-options --engine aurora --engine-mode parallelquery \
-     --region us-east-2
+   [
+       {
+           "DBInstanceClass": "db.r3.2xlarge",
+           "EngineVersion": "5.6.10a",
+           "Engine": "aurora",
+           "SupportedEngineModes": [
+               "parallelquery"
+           ]
+       },
+       {
+           "DBInstanceClass": "db.r3.4xlarge",
+           "EngineVersion": "5.6.10a",
+   ...
    ```

 1. Follow the general AWS CLI procedure in [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.